 The SENCO is also the designated teacher for LAC, working alongside the head teacher and children's class teachers.
-Termly meetings are held to ensure that arrangements are in place for supporting pupils that are looked after, including those who have SEN. A PEP will be drawn up by the designated person and LA representative which includes appropriate educational targets.
+Termly meetings are held to ensure that arrangements are in place for supporting pupils that are looked after, including those who have SEN. Where appropriate, SEN reviews and PEP meetings are coordinated and the meetings are held on the same day.